 Multimodal Learning Experiences

 AI enables learning experiences beyond text and video.
 Speech recognition supports language learners.
 Computer vision helps science students analyze experiments.
-Virtual reality combined with AI creates immersive historical explorations where students engage with AI-powered historical figures.
+Virtual reality combined with AI creates immersive historical explorations where students engage with AI-powered simulations.

 Student Well-Being and Mental Health

-AI-powered mental health tools are becoming common in schools.
+AI-powered mental health tools are becoming more common in schools.
 These systems analyze communication patterns to identify students showing signs of distress, enabling early intervention.
-While privacy concerns exist, proponents argue the potential to prevent student crises justifies careful implementation.
+While privacy concerns exist, proponents argue the potential to prevent student crises justifies careful implementation with appropriate safeguards.

 Comparison of AI Tools for Education